oudeismetis/oudeis/content/blog/back_burner/house-humidity.md

 I wonder if a dust deputy or a MERV 11 dust sock bag would solve the lint issue?
 Ideally this would vent to the basement.
 Will need to look at the plans to see if there is a way to send it down there.
 Seems too far away from the unfinished area of the basement.
-Hmmm....
+Hmmm. . ..

 https://www.carolinacountry.com/your-energy/should-you-vent-your-clothes-dryer-inside-your-house